-- 1. The League limits the use of personal information to the purposes identified in the privacy notice and for which the individual has provided implicit consent. - 28 2.
-The League retains personal information for only as long as necessary to fulfil the stated purposes. - 30 3.
+- 1. The League limits the use of personal information to the purposes identified in the privacy notice and for which the individual has provided implicit consent. - 2.
+The League retains personal information for only as long as necessary to fulfil the stated purposes. - 36 3.
 Members will be notified of the use and retention of personal information in the privacy notice.

-National office staff will not disclose the information on record for any "non-executive" member without the express consent of the member.
+- 1. National office staff will not disclose the information on record for any "non-executive" member without the express consent of the member.
 This includes inquiries from sister members.
 The only exception will be the mailing of the annual membership lists to allow the membership chairperson an opportunity to ensure that the record is both complete and accurate.
-The membership chairperson, as the keeper of personal information, is also bound by the privacy notice.

-- 2. National office staff will disclose the contact information on record for executive members in accordance with the established protocol of the League; i.e., members to parish council presidents, parish council presidents to diocesan presidents, etc. - 3.
+The membership chairperson, as the keeper of personal information, is also bound by the privacy notice. - 2.
+National office staff will disclose the contact information on record for executive members in accordance with the established protocol of the League; i.e., members to parish council presidents, parish council presidents to diocesan presidents, etc. - 3.
 The membership database will include "anonymous subscriber" records for members who wish to "opt out" of obtaining the magazine.
 Each record will count as one member for the membership statistics, but no subscription information will be collected or retained in order to mail the member her copy of The Canadian League.
 The parish membership chairperson will be expected to retain enough personal information on anonymous subscribers, on a confidential basis, to allow for annual renewal of membership. - 4.
 Information on members is stored with a professional IT service provider in Toronto.
-Hard copies of membership lists are shredded after two years. - 12 5.
-Information on life members is kept on file as long as they remain members of the League.13 When no longer needed, the information is shredded. - 14 6.
+Hard copies of membership lists are shredded after two years. - Information on life members is kept on file as long as they remain members of the League.When no longer needed, the information is shredded. - 21 6.
 Information on bursary applicants is kept for a five-year period, after which the information is shredded. - 7.
 Information on orders is retained electronically until the end of the fiscal year when completed orders are purged.
-Hard copies are retained for seven years.
+Hard copies are retained for seven years. - 25 8.
+The personal information of members who consent to being added to the mailing list of the League's third-party supplier will be retained until such time as they opt out of the mailing list.

-18 ACCESS
+27 ACCESS